nagasella/esa/README.md

 }
 ```

-The function must return a `bool` value: if it returns `true`, the execution of the `apply` is interrupted, otheriwise it continues with the next entities.
+The function must return a `bool` value: if it returns `true`, the execution of the `apply` routine is interrupted, otheriwise it continues with the next entities.
 In the case above, we want to delete only the first entity of type `BLUE_SQUARE` appearing in the table, therefore we simply return `true` whenever we find an entity that satisfies this condition.
 This allows to avoid unnecessary iterations on the table.

 Then, the function can be used like this: